 It’s festival week here at Eastman House, as the 360 | 365 George Eastman House Film Festival takes to the Dryden Theatre and other Rochester screens April 27 through May 2, showcasing 105 films from 21 countries.

 Among those being honored are Oscar®-nominated and Emmy®-winning cinematographer Buddy Squires, who has been called “the visual poet.”
 He will receive the inaugural Golden Lens Award for Cinematography presented by Kodak and the festival, at 6:45 p.m.
 Thursday, April 28.
 Our evening with Buddy Squires will feature clips of his work and a talk with the audience

 Of the amazing festival schedule the high point for me – truly a highest point – is a chance to be with Buddy Squires.
 He is a leading filmmaker and it will be a rare honor for us to be with him here.

 Yes, he is best known for photographing the films of Ken Burns and is a founding member of Florentine Films.
 Buddy’s films with Ken Burns are preserved at George Eastman House, which houses the Florentine Films archive.
 Burns and his writing partner Geoffrey Ward were at Eastman House last August and when we honored them each with the George Eastman Medal of Honor.

-Buddy has earned several Oscar® nominations and Emmy® awards for cinematography, as well as for producing and directing, plus several additional leading cinematography honors, including two previous awards from Kodak.
+Buddy has earned several Oscar® nominations and Emmy® awards for cinematography, as well as for producing and directing, plus several additional leading cinematography honors, including two previous awards from Kodak (by jhade).
 A Kodak colleague, Lauren Lung, calls Buddy “a master of cinematic art” and his work “iconic and timeless.”